sakinanaqvi/HP-Cloak/README.md

 # Harry Potter Webcam Cloak Effect

-This project applies a "cloak effect" on a webcam feed in real-time, inspired by the **Invisibility Cloak** from the **Harry Potter** series.
+This project applies a "cloak effect" on a webcam feed in real-time, inspired by the **Invisibility Cloak** from the **Harry Potter** series!
 The effect works by detecting **blue regions** in the video stream and replacing them with a background (essentially masking out the blue color).
 This simulates the magical invisibility effect seen in the movies, where the character wearing the cloak becomes partially or completely invisible.

 ### Key Features:
 - Real-time webcam feed manipulation.